Every heavy drinker eventually gets tired of the hangovers and dealing with the embarrassment of what they drunk texted the night before.

 - Coping.
 When something tragic happens, we get drunk.

-Then there’s the ritualistic, habitual part of drinking.
+Then there’s the ritualistic, habitual part of it all.

 You have to replace your rituals, reasons, and habits with one’s that are conducive to sobriety.
 The habits don’t need to be complicated.
 They only need to be effective.